lvzrr/Proyects/KeyWatcher/README.md

 I'm currently working on it, it can't display certain symbols yet (basically because of raylib's shitty UTF-8 render implementation)

 ## To run it
-First change the paths in run.sh, then:
+Ensure gcc and raylib are installed and change the paths in run.sh, then:
 ```bash
 chmod +x run.sh && ./run.sh
 ```